ProxioDev/ValioBungee/README.md

 RedisBungee uses [Redis](https://redis.io) to Synchronize data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) proxies

-## Notice: about older versions of redis than redis 6.0
+## Notice 1: about older versions of redis than redis 6.0

 As of now Version 0.6.4 is only supporting redis 6.0 and above!

+## Notice 2: users on git.limework.net

+please create the issues on github as its main project source.

 ## Compiling